-Consider applying for a secured business credit card.
+If have no credit or bad credit, you may need a secured business card at first.
 A secured business credit card often requires you to put down a deposit for the privilege of using the card.
 While this setup isn’t ideal if you are short of cash, if you can come up with the deposit, it will give you a chance to prove you can use credit responsibly.

 If you build up a steady track record of paying your card on time and ideally more than the minimum balance, you should be able to graduate to better credit card deals in the near future.